TMetagang/mobileProgProject/README.md

-# mobileProgProject

-## List of Most Popular TV series
+# List of Most Popular TV series

+TABOU METAGANG - 3rd year International, ESIEA

+## Introduction

 A third year mobile programming project in Android Studio.
 This app mainly displays the list of the most popular Tv series obtained from an API so the classification isn't done by me! :wink:

 ## Prerequisites
 - Android Studio Installation